1 Day in Yellowstone National Park

 Well, first off Bear Lake is this most beautiful color of blue that you take notice of right away.
 But more importantly, it’s the home of the raspberry milkshake!
 I mean, how can one pass that up??
 We grabbed a quick lunch and started our raspberry milkshake sampling adventure!
 Our favorite was from the Exxon station…random, I know.
 But our waitress at lunch recommended it and we all agreed, it was the best!

-All in all, we had the most amazing time in Jackson Hole and Yellowstone.
+All in all, we had the most amazing time during our weekend road trip to Yellowstone and Jackson Hole WY.
 Have you ever been?
 Let me know what y’all think!